A girl’s gotta dance before she knows she’s alive.

-I never thought it to myself because I’d do those things.
-I’d do anything to find a way, to follow that yellow brick road until I found my freedom.
+I never let myself think about it too much because he is right and I’d do those things.
+I’d do anything to find a way, to follow that yellow brick road.
+To find my freedom.

 But there is no such thing as free.
 Everything’s got a cost.

-“Yes,” he says, but I know I didn’t say that out loud, and his green eyes are all I can see or read or feel like he’s blown smoke between me and the world.
+“Yes, there is a cost,” he says, but I know I didn’t say that out loud, and his green eyes are all I can see or read or feel like he’s blown smoke between me and the world.
 He is smoke.
-And I, I, I wanna get closer to that fire.
+And I wanna get closer to his fire.

 “I can offer you freedom,” he says.
 “There is a cost, but it is not one you can guess.”